What makes a great sales manager?

 1. What is a sales manager?

-A sales manager is responsible for managing a territory and team of sales people.
-The sales managers job is to support, coach and manage the salespeople.
-The sales manager should create a sales plan and set clear sales goals for the company and team.
+A sales manager is responsible for managing a territory, and or, a team of salespeople.
+The sales managers job is to maximise the potential revenue and profitability using the resources available to them.
+In sales the salespeople and sales team are just as important as revenue and profits, and part of the managers role is to support, coach and manage the salespeople.
+The sales manager is responsible for creating a sales plan and setting clear sales goals for the company and their team.

 Great sales managers do two things really well: